chaendizzle/Compendium/source/robotcode/components/actuators/motors.rst

 For Talon SRX’s, make sure to update the firmware before inspection at competitions, otherwise the inspector might not be happy.

+When debugging code related to speed controllers, it is helpful to look at the speed controller LED lights.
+For example, if the speed controller is flashing full green, but the motor is not moving, it may instead be an electrical problem.

 .. toctree::
 	:glob:
 	:maxdepth: 10